rwxrob/zet/20220201213116/README.md

 I'm hearing rave reviews from very knowledgable people in the community who have this working for everything they do from home.

+> skirge_za: <3 proxmox, run our entire business core infrastructure
+> from it.
+With centralized storage which allows almost instant moving
+> of vm's between machines.

     #cloud #home #lab #ops #vms